malone00edu/project_2/README.md

 Input: 'ls *.c > newfile.txt'
 <br>Output: Gets all the files with .c extension in teh directory and redirects to newfile.txt (testing redirects with wildcards)

+Input: 'ls */*.c'
+<br>Output: go to all directories in the current, and prints all the .c files. (use cd .. and then do this command so we guarantee there is a directory for it to look at)

 Input: 'exit'
 <br>Output: Exits the program!

 --To test errors prompts, input wrong file names etc--